cymesky/Recruitment_Centre/README.md

 It also has a built-in pilot search engine on default server adress 127.0.0.1:8000

 ## Requirements:
-- Tested on Docker Desktop 4.13.1 and below - probably are some problems with newer versions
 - .env file in Recruitment_Centre folder

   example .env file: